French Officials Troll Trump For Suggesting ‘Flying Water Tankers’ For The Notre Dame Fire

 The cathedral fire broke out on Monday causing the iconic spire and roof to collapse.
 An onlooking crowd watched as the spire tilted and fell into the building as firefighters battled the blaze.
 By Tuesday morning in France, officials said that the fire had been put under control, which is a feat in itself, given the unique challenges to addressing a fire in a building like Notre Dame.

-The large, open spaces give the fire plenty of oxygen to burn, coupled with the wood, paper and cloth that fills the building, making an extremely combustible situation.
+The large, open spaces give the fire plenty of oxygen to burn, coupled with the wood, paper, and cloth that fills the building, making an extremely combustible situation.

 Officials confirmed that many of the artifacts inside were rescued, and the facade and towers survived the burn.
 French President Emmanuel Macron pledged to restore the cathedral to its glory using a fundraiser.